Power plant (noun)

 a forerunner; one that proceeds and indicates the approach of another

-If language evolved by gradual Darwinian natural selection, we must be able to find
+If language evolved by gradual Darwinian natural selection, we must be

 some precursor of it in our closest relatives, the chimpanzees.